tzapio/tzap/README.md

 The maximum cost per file for GPT-3.5 is $0.008 (4,000 "word/token" limit).

 It is important to understand and manage these costs while using Tzap.

-## Example Code

-To start coding with Tzap, you can refer to the provided examples in the `examples` directory of the Tzap repository.
-These examples demonstrate various use cases and will help you understand how to utilize Tzap effectively.

-Feel free to explore the Tzap library, experiment with its features, and create powerful GPT-based applications tailored to your requirements.
-Enjoy the convenience and efficiency that Tzap brings to your projects!